 Want to know how it works?
 Have a play with our bot and see what happens – be sure to answer out questionnaire as you will put into a funnel and receive emails and SMS – ON AUTOPILOT!

 (Email Are So Last Year… 🙂

 For just a little while now, marketing gurus and entrepreneurs have been both celebrating and umm-ing and ahhhing about the brilliance of chat bots as a new marketing tool.
 I’m here to say: embrace chatbots!

-(And Media Junkies can help you implement them.
+(And Digital Junkies can help you implement them.
 But first: the background and the how to…)

 Be an early adopter

 Marketing channels are not exempted from a short shelf life.
 What works for you now may no longer deliver next year.
 A good digital marketer is always on his toes in order to avoid hitting a plateau.
 He is on the watch for new marketing channels so he hitches his wagon and reaps the rewards even before his competitors become aware of it.

 Being an early user of a new channel is both beneficial and risky.
 Take a look at Amazon.
 Those who got into it early were able to build a solid base of product reviews and this put them head and shoulders above their competitors.
 If someone searches for a product, what will show up first in the search result are the sellers who have established a presence in Amazon.

 What about the risk?
 Take Google+ as an example.
 When it was still new, everybody was excited—it will be bigger than Facebook.
 In the first two weeks of its launch, there were over 10 million sign-ups and a lot of companies exerted effort in growing their community in the hopes of using it as an acquisition channel.
 We all know what happened to the platform so let’s not rub salt in the wound any further.

 [pullquote align=”normal”]Every marketing channel suffers from fatigue at one stage. [/pullquote]